 How is Flying from Athens to Singapore with Scoot?

 The following is my honest review of the 11 hours and 30 minutes Athens to Singapore Scoot flight that landed me and my wife back home in Southeast Asia.

 Boarding Scoot in Athens

 We arrived three hours before the flight and check-in operations were already opened.
-We only had carry on luggage: Scoot has a one bag, 10kg cabin baggage policy, but even if we had two — one 40 and 50 liters backpacks, plus a smaller bag for camera equipment and laptop each — we didn’t have any problem at the check-in desk.
+We only had carry on luggage: Scoot has a one bag, 10kg cabin baggage policy, but even if we had two — one 40 and 50 litres backpacks, plus a smaller bag for camera equipment and laptop each — we didn’t have any problem at the check-in desk.
 The whole process was smooth, and the flight was on time.
 We started queuing up for boarding at 10.50 am as listed on the ticket.
-All the staff was courteous and managed the flow of the large amount of passengers — obvious, given the cheap price — pretty well.
+All the staff was courteous and managed the flow of a large number of passengers — obvious, given the cheap price — pretty well.
 By 11.10 am, we were already seated in our destined row, and waiting for our scheduled 11.30 am departure.

 Scoot’s Athens to Singapore Aircraft

 It’s a badass, brand new and shiny Boeing 787–8 with three rows of comfortable triple seats.
 The best part is that even if flying economy, the seats have much wider legroom and more space to recline the seat than other competing Asian low-cost airlines.
 The overhead compartments are definitely bigger than average, and we had no problem fitting our luggage at first try.
 The extra space and airy cabin make you feel good when having such a long flight ahead.
 Of course, there are no screens for in-flight entertainment — as expected for a low cost, but a bit of a bummer when this flight’s normal price hovers at around 250 Sing$.